 1991-1994: BA(Hons) in Political Science, Lady Shri Ram College, Delhi University, New Delhi, India

 Other Scholarly activities: I am on the editorial board of Women’s Studies International Forum, and a member of the Academic Forum of the Runnymede Trust.
 I have reviewed articles for journals including Violence Against Women, British Journal of Social Work, Women‘s Studies International Forum, Current Sociology, Gender, Place & Culture, Social Policy & Society, Social Science Journal, Contemporary South Asia, South Asian Diaspora, European Journal of Migration and Law, and Economic and Political Weekly, and have reviewed book proposals for OUP and Zed.
-I have also reviewed grant applications for the ESRC and Research Foundation - Flanders (Belgium).
+I have also reviewed grant applications for the ESRC, British Academy, British Council, and Research Foundation - Flanders (Belgium).

 I have written expert reports for court cases on issues relating to domestic violence and dowry (please contact me if you wish to discuss a pro bono expert report on domestic violence where appellant does not have legal aid).
 I have been the Academic Consultant for the Grunwick 40 exhibition at Brent Museum and Archives, Willesden Green Library (19 Oct 2016-26 Mar 2017).
 I have also acted as consultant to Imkaan (a second tier organisation providing support, advocacy and training to Black and Minority Ethnic refuges), Saheli (a specialist refuge) and Imece Turkish Speaking Women’s Group.
-As a consultant for Westminster Foundation for Democracy, I have contributed to the drafting of the Arab Convention on Combating Violence Against Women and Girls though my input into the workshops of the Coalition for Women Arab MPs who are drafting the Convention.
+As a consultant for Westminster Foundation for Democracy, I have contributed to the drafting of the Arab Convention on Combating Violence Against Women through advising the Coalition for Women Arab MPs who are drafting the Convention.
 This Convention will be the first regional treaty to protect women from violence in the Middle East and North Africa.